 - If Mortgage or Title Company:

-- Calculate the time between the First Bill Date and the Current Date (this is used to determine the Gap Amount owed).
+- Calculate the time between the First Bill Date and the Current Date of the current year (this is used to determine the Gap Amount owed).

-Payments for June and July must be collected before the contract is reinstated..
+Payments for June and July must be collected before the contract is reinstated.Noncash Request

 - If the past-due payments are beyond the 12-month billing cycle, the customer's account should reflect a "Current" status.